pzverkov/app-survival-android/CONTRIBUTING.md

 3. If adding a new node or incident, include:
 a.
 Node definition or incident definition
 b.
 Rationale for effects and costs
 c.
-Any new UI text kept short and neutral
+Any new UI text is kept short and neutral

 Code style